TheWizardGwonam/jbloom/README.rst

 jbloom
 ======

-``jbloom`` is a java port of the popular https://travis-ci.org/jaybaird/python-bloomfilter repo module that includes a Bloom Filter data structure, an implementation of the Scalable Bloom Filter[1] and an implementation of the Dynamic Bloom Filter[2].
+``jbloom`` is a java port of the python repo https://github.com/srf5132/dynamic-pybloom that includes a Bloom Filter data structure, an implementation of the Scalable Bloom Filter[1] and an implementation of the Dynamic Bloom Filter[2].